Alice in Wonderland costume ideas

 - Cover your shoes with furry white fabric

 - It is easy to find a headband with rabbit ears and a rabbit nose.
-You can also buy a top hat with rabbit ears attached to it, and use grease paint for your face
+You can also use grease paint for your face

 - Wear fake plastic front teeth